 Every home has something to teach and each small home in the Small Cool contest holds lessons and tricks for living well while living small.

-Here's some wisdom from today's entries (don't forget to vote for your favorites!) →
+Below is some wisdom from Thursday's entries (don't forget to vote for your favorites!) →